AckerlyXu/heima/articles/media-services/media-services-cenc-with-multidrm-access-control.md

 ![Using EME for Widevine](./media/media-services-cenc-with-multidrm-access-control/media-services-eme-for-widevine2.png)

 ### Not entitled users

-If a user is not a member of “Entitled Users” group, the user will not be able to pass “entitlement check” and the multi-DRM license service will refuse to issue the requested license as shown below.
+If a user is not a member of "Entitled Users" group, the user will not be able to pass “entitlement check” and the multi-DRM license service will refuse to issue the requested license as shown below.
 The detailed description is “License acquire failed”, which is as designed.

 ![Un-entitled Users](./media/media-services-cenc-with-multidrm-access-control/media-services-unentitledusers.png)

 ### Running custom Secure Token Service
 For the scenario of running custom Secure Token Service (STS), the JWT token will be issued by the custom STS using either symmetric or asymmetric key.

 The case of using symmetric key (using Chrome):